RoughE/assignment2-handin/README.md

 Copied file://test-data/client/test.txt to dnode://test-data/server/test.txt
 Copied file://test-data/client/test2.txt to dnode://test-data/server/test2.txt
 ```
-Whatever files you put into folder1 or folder2 will now be copied to the other folder.
+Whatever files you put into client or the user's folder in server will now be copied to the other folder.
 Changes will also be copied across directories.

 ## Code Overview